CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 <</dd_do>>
 ~~~~

-It does not truly matter which data set is the master data and which is the using data (it will later in [match-merging](#match-merging-data)), it
+It does not truly matter which data set is the master data and which is the using data (it will later in [match-merging][match-merging data]), it will
-will only affect the sorted order (the data in master is sorted first).
+only affect the sorted order (the data in master is sorted first).
 The syntax is simply

 ```
 append using <using data>